-- Operation of VAV AHUs - Start Mode 1. - Unit is enabled according to owner defined schedule programmed in BMS. a. - Staggered start application shall prevent all controlled equipment from simultaneously b. restarting after a power outage or fire alarm restart.
-The order in which equipment (or groups of equipment) is started, along with the time delay between starts shall be user-selectable. - Supply fan will "soft start" via the frequency inverter and slowly ramp fan up to set point. c. - Unit starts up with 100% return air.
-The unit then follows the optimal start sequence. d.
+- 1. Start Mode - a.
+Unit is enabled according to owner defined schedule programmed in BMS. - b.
+Staggered start application shall prevent all controlled equipment from simultaneously restarting after a power outage or fire alarm restart.
+The order in which equipment (or groups of equipment) is started, along with the time delay between starts shall be user-selectable. - c.
+Supply fan will "soft start" via the frequency inverter and slowly ramp fan up to set point. - d.
+Unit starts up with 100% return air.
+The unit then follows the optimal start sequence.
 Terminal units downstream shall open dampers prior to unit start up in order to prevent AHU from tripping on high static and likewise terminal units shall remain open during shut down until AHU has shut down completely. - 2.
-Optimal Start/Morning Warm-Up/Morning Cool Down - The building exhaust and relief fans shall remain off until set point is reached. a. - b.
-Unit starts morning warm up and cool down mode based on optimal run time so that the space temperatures are at set point before scheduled occupancy. - During morning warm up, outside air dampers are closed, relief damper is closed, cooling is c. disabled, return air damper open, supply fan shall be enabled and heating shall be enabled as needed.
-Dehumidification mode is suspended during morning warm-up. - During morning cool down, outside air dampers are closed, relief damper is closed, heating d. is disabled, return air damper open, supply fan shall be enabled and cooling shall be enabled as needed. - 3.
-Occupied Mode - During occupied mode, supply fan runs continuously. a. - When the unit is enabled by the DDC system during normal occupied hours, all the unit b. functions shall be enabled for normal heating and cooling operations.
+Optimal Start/Morning Warm-Up/Morning Cool Down - a.
+The building exhaust and relief fans shall remain off until set point is reached. - b.
+Unit starts morning warm up and cool down mode based on optimal run time so that the space temperatures are at set point before scheduled occupancy. - c.
+During morning warm up, outside air dampers are closed, relief damper is closed, cooling is disabled, return air damper open, supply fan shall be enabled and heating shall be enabled as needed.
+Dehumidification mode is suspended during morning warm-up. - d.
+During morning cool down, outside air dampers are closed, relief damper is closed, heating is disabled, return air damper open, supply fan shall be enabled and cooling shall be enabled as needed. - 3.
+Occupied Mode - a.
+During occupied mode, supply fan runs continuously. - b.
+When the unit is enabled by the DDC system during normal occupied hours, all the unit functions shall be enabled for normal heating and cooling operations.
 The unit will operate under supply air temperature sensor control. - c.
-The unit provides modulating capacity to stage compressors on or modulate gas heat in order to maintain the supply air temperature set point of 55 [$^{\circ}$ F] (adj.).
+The unit provides modulating capacity to stage compressors on or modulate gas heat in order to maintain the supply air temperature set point of 55 [°F] (adj.).
 Unless in SAT reset.